Skip to contents

 precision

 numerical scalar value.
 Precision of calculation.
-Corresponds to the stepsize of integration w.r.t. z and t0.
-Default is 1e-5.
+Determines the the stepsize of integration w.r.t. z and t0.
+Represents the number of decimals precisely computet on average.
+Default is 6.

 z_absolute